ankitects/faqs/src/the-2021-scheduler.md

 ```

 Because this is implemented in JavaScript, it is not limited to the computer
 version.
-AnkiMobile supports it as well, and the intention is for AnkiDroid and
+AnkiMobile supports it as well, and AnkiWeb and AnkiDroid may support
-possibly AnkiWeb to support it in the future too, so that advanced users can
+it in the future too.
+This will allow advanced users to make adjustments to the
-make adjustments to the standard scheduling behaviour that apply on all
+standard scheduling behaviour, that apply on all platforms.
-platforms.

 The various scheduling states are described [here](https://github.com/ankitects/anki/blob/9edac805adfe285cc92ed04dfeeffc1d1813c4d0/rslib/backend.proto#L1454).